explosion/spaCy/website/docs/api/annotation.md

 > than the **BILUO** scheme that we use, which explicitly marks boundary tokens.

-spaCy translates the character offsets into this scheme, in order to decide the cost of each action given the current state of the entity recogniser.
+spaCy translates the character offsets into this scheme, in order to decide the cost of each action given the current state of the entity recognizer.
 The costs are then used to calculate the gradient of the loss, to train the model.
 The exact algorithm is a pastiche of well-known methods, and is not currently described in any single publication.
 The model is a greedy transition-based